Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump in 2023?

 If you’re not a fan of the “one reward category” card or a member of Costco or Sam’s, you may find that our top choices aren’t for you.

 But there are other very competitive gas rewards cards on the market.

-- PenFed Cash Rewards Visa: This card carries no annual fee and offers 5x rewards points on each dollar spent at both gas station and electric vehicle charging stations.
-This a great return, but you have to join the PenFed Credit Union in order to apply for the card.
+- PenFed Platinum Rewards Visa Signature® Card: This card carries no annual fee and offers 5x rewards points on each dollar spent at both gas stations and electric vehicle charging stations.
+This is a great return, but you have to join the PenFed Credit Union in order to apply for the card.
 PenFed is short for Pentagon Federal.
 It primarily serves government employees and their families, but there are some other paths to membership.

 - PNC Cash Rewards Visa Card: You can earn 4% back on gas purchases with this card.
 PNC offers bonus rewards on up to a combined $8,000 spending each year with gas (4%), dining (3%) and grocery stores (2%).
 But since the rewards are on combined spending, you may reach your earnings cap before you fully exploit the gas rewards.

-- US Bank Altitude Connect Visa Signature Card: You can earn 4x rewards points on every dollar spent on gas with this card.
-This card has a $95 annual fee, but it’s waived the first year of your card membership.
+- U.S. Bank Altitude® Connect Visa Signature® Card: You can earn 4x rewards points on every dollar spent on gas with this card.
+This card has a $95 annual fee, but it’s waived for the first year of your card membership.
 There are other rewards bonuses, such as 5x points on hotels and car rentals, 4x points on other travel purchases and 2x points on groceries, dining and streaming.

 What About Branded Gas Station Credit Cards?

 You probably have stared at a credit card offer from your favorite gas station while fueling your vehicle at the pump.
 It seems they all have cards offering discounts on their gas.